Tranquility in the Turtle-Flambeau

 Camping: There are 66 campsites accessible only by water and first-come, first-served.
 Each has a fire ring and open-air latrine, and 17 (site numbers with an "F'' prefix) have picnic tables.
 No fee or permit is required.

 They include eight group sites, each with a picnic table and benches.
-Six can be reserved in advance, $40 per night.
+Six must be reserved in advance and do require a fee.

 All campers must pack out everything they bring in.